Dr. Eric Downer

 Dr. Eric Downer is an Assistant Professor in Human Health and Disease at TCD (appointed June 2015), and acts as Director of the Human Health and Disease BSc programme.
 He is currently involved in teaching Physiology to Medical, Physiology, Allied Health Science and Human Health and Disease BSc students.

 Dr. Downer graduated from TCD with a first class honours degree in Physiology (2001) and a Ph.D in Neuroscience (2005).
 He began his postdoctoral research career in the Physiology department at TCD with Prof. Marina Lynch (2005 - 2008) and was subsequently awarded a postdoctoral fellowship from IRCSET that enabled him to develop his own research programme based at the Institute of Immunology, NUI Maynooth (2008 - 2010).
 In 2011 he returned as a senior research fellow at the Trinity College Institute of Neuroscience, also acting as co-ordinator of the PRTLI structured PhD programme at TCD during this period (2012).
 He was appointed to his first academic position in UCC in January 2013, where he was a lecturer and PI in the Dept. Anatomy and Neuroscience (Jan 2013 - May 2015) and also the Director of the Biosciences Imaging Centre (June 2014 - May 2015).
 In June 2015 he was appointed as Assistant Prof. at TCD, where he also acts as Director of the Human Health and Disease BSc programme.
 He leads an active research group (2 post-docs, 2 PhD students, 1 RA) and his research has been funded by the Enterprise Ireland, the Irish Research Council, the Health Research Board, the Physiological Society and the British Neuropathological Society.
-To date he has published 40 articles (38 peer-reviewed journals; 16 first author, 15 senior author; 2 book chapters) and over 50 conference proceedings.
-Dr. Downer has been honoured with the Royal Academy of Medicine in Ireland Early Career Award in 2009, the Neuroscience Ireland Early Career Investigator Award in 2013 and a Deans Award for Teaching and Learning (TCD; 2016) and a commendation for shortlisting for the Provost's Teaching Award (2019).
+To date he has published 41 articles (39 peer-reviewed journals; 17 first author, 16 senior author; 2 book chapters) and over 50 conference proceedings.
+Dr. Downer has been honoured with the Royal Academy of Medicine in Ireland Early Career Award in 2009, the Neuroscience Ireland Early Career Investigator Award in 2013, a Deans Award for Teaching and Learning (TCD; 2016) and a commendation for shortlisting for the Provost's Teaching Award (2019).
 He has also been nominated for the Provost's Teaching Award for 2020.

 Publications and Further Research Outputs